-It’s worth mentioning that infographics have gradually lost their once in high regard potential, because just a year ago it was possible to attract thousands of social shares for unique infographics, whereas today you have to truly stand out with your data you are presenting, as well as the actual design content of the infographic itself.
-Quality has always been an issue with online content, so in order to maintain exposure, we must maintain high quality standards that will naturally attract the attention of social media users, and in turn websites that would share our infographic with their readers.
+It’s worth mentioning that infographics have gradually lost their once in high regard potential.
+Because just a year ago it was possible to attract thousands of social shares for unique infographics, whereas today you have to truly stand out with your data you are presenting, as well as the actual design content of the infographic itself.
+Quality has always been an issue with on-line content.
+So in order to maintain exposure, we must maintain high quality standards that will naturally attract the attention of social media users.
+And in turn, websites that would share our infographic with their readers.

 In order to succeed as an infographics tool, you first need to understand what makes a good infographic, and Piktochart is one of those companies that has thoroughly researched the inforgraphics market to create the kind of platform that lets you build outstanding state of the art infographics, just like the ones that professional web and graphics designers would create.
 Drag-and-drop, point-and-click.
 No more frustrations over complicated design softwares, and no more expensive rates on hiring designers.
 The Piktochart’s editor gives you more room to think about designing and presenting your information.

 Infogram has helped hundreds of thousands of content creators to create nearly 4,000,000 unique infographics and charts, a number that is going to be very difficult to compete with.
-Infogram while a free infographics tool, does offer a subscription model that offers more flexibility over the ways you can manage your infographics, the removal of copyright protection, as well as a huge increase in the number of resources you get to manage your infographics with.
+While a free infographics tool, it does offer a subscription model that offers more flexibility over the ways you can manage your infographics, the removal of copyright protection, as well as a huge increase in the number of resources you get to manage your infographics with.
 Leading bloggers and media sites rely on Infogram to create and produce the kind of infographics that will naturally attract readers, and ultimately media exposure.

 We have used Infogram a lot and one simple example you can find embedded on this article.

 Easel.ly is a website that features thousands of free infographic templates and design objects which users can customize to create and share their visual ideas online.
-Using the site is as easy as dragging and dropping design elements, and users can either choose a template from our extensive library, or they can upload their own background image and start from scratch.
+Using the site is as easy as dragging and dropping design elements.
+Users can either choose a template from our extensive library, or they can upload their own background image and start from scratch.
 Over 900,00 users have already registered with Easel.ly, and thousands of infographics are produced using the site every month.
 We have to take into account that the biggest learning experiences come from continuous integration of new features and customer feedback, and this is definitely an area that Easelly has managed to work with very well, providing some of the best infographic creation features out of all the platforms we can find today.